-10.1 Nomination of Directors
+10.2 Nomination of Directors

-As at the date of this AIF, the Board consists of eleven directors all of whom are appointed by the sole shareholder of the Corporation, the City.
+As at the date of this AIF, the Board consists of ten directors all of whom are appointed by the sole shareholder of the Corporation, the City.
+There is one vacancy on the Board, which is to be filled upon the appointment of a citizen director by City Council.

 Pursuant to the Shareholder Direction, in electing directors to the Board, the City gives due regard to the qualifications of a candidate, including: experience or knowledge; commercial sensitivity and acumen; independence of judgment; and personal integrity.
 The City seeks candidates with experience and knowledge in: public utility commissions or boards of major corporations or other commercial enterprises; corporate finance; corporate governance; market development; large system operation and management; urban energy industries; and public policy issues and laws relating to Toronto Hydro, the electricity industry, environmental matters, labour relations and occupational health and safety issues.
 The City may also utilize the skills matrix prepared by Toronto Hydro as referenced in section 10.3(b) below.
 Each citizen director is elected to serve for a term of up to two years or until his or her successor is appointed, and may be elected for a maximum of four consecutive terms for a maximum of eight consecutive years or such longer term until a successor is appointed.
-The terms of all current citizen directors expire upon the effective date of the appointment of their successor is elected.
-The terms of the current City Councillor directors expire on November 14, 2022 or upon the effective date of the appointment of their successors.
-As at the date of this AIF, female directors constituted 36% [4 of 11] of the members of the Corporation's Board.
+The terms of all current citizen directors expire upon the effective date of the appointment of their successors unless re-appointed.
+Each City Councillor director is elected to serve for two years or until his or her successor is elected.
+The terms of the current City Councillor directors expire on December 31, 2024 or upon the effective date of the appointment of their successors.
+As at the date of this AIF, female directors constituted 40% [4 of 10] of the members of the Corporation's Board.

-10.2 Committees of the Board of Directors
+10.3 Committees of the Board of Directors